 - Inform the student of all regulations governing the degree sought.
 This does not absolve the student from responsibility for being informed about these regulations. - Meet immediately after appointment to review the student's qualifications and discuss and approve a program of study. - Meet to discuss and approve the proposed dissertation project and the plans for carrying it out. - Give the student a yearly evaluation letter in addition to S/U grades earned for research courses 7979 and 7980.
-The chair writes this letter after consulting with the supervisory committee. - Conduct the qualifying examination (or participate in it, if administered by the academic unit). - Meet when at least half the work on the dissertation is complete, to review procedure, progress, and expected results; and to make suggestions for completion. - Meet with the student when the dissertation is completed and conduct the final oral Supervisory Committee Rules Ph.D. supervisory committees must have at least four members, all of whom are graduate faculty, with the possible addition of special appointments to the graduate faculty.
-The chair and one other member on the committee must be on the graduate faculty of the - Page numbering: all pages must have Arabic numbers (1, 2, 3) at bottom center; - Tables and figures belong at the end of the appropriate chapter.
-Do not insert them in the text; - Spacing: Double-space paragraph text.
-Single-space headings, tables, figures, equations, and items in a list.
-Only 1 space between items in a list.
-Only 1 space after a heading or subheading. faculty.
+The chair writes this letter after consulting with the supervisory committee. - Conduct the qualifying examination (or participate in it, if administered by the academic unit). - Meet when at least half the work on the dissertation is complete, to review procedure, progress, and expected results; and to make suggestions for completion. - Meet with the student when the dissertation is completed and conduct the final oral

+Supervisory Committee Rules

+Ph.D. supervisory committees must have at least four members, all of whom are graduate faculty, with the possible addition of special appointments to the graduate faculty.
+The chair and one other member on the committee must be on the graduate faculty of the academic unit offering the major and conferring the degree.

+The external member on the committee must be from the graduate faculty of an academic unit outside of the one offering the major and conferring the degree.

+A special appointment may not serve as a supervisory committee chair, co-chair, or external member.
+A special appointment may not be counted toward minimum committee graduate faculty requirements; for instance, a master's thesis committee with a special appointment will faculty.
 The Dean of the Graduate School is an additional ex officio member of all Ph.D. committees.
 The supervisory committee is formally nominated by the department chair, approved by the Dean of the College of Liberal Arts and Sciences, and appointed by the Dean of the Graduate School.
 Membership on supervisory committees may be altered through the mutual agreement of a faculty member and the student.
-Changes can be made in the final term only by petition to the Graduate School. examination to assure that the dissertation is a piece of original research and a contribution to knowledge.
+Changes can be made in the final term only by petition to the Graduate School.

+examination to assure that the dissertation is a piece of original research and a contribution to knowledge.
 The supervisory committee chair or co-chair must be present with the candidate for the examination.
 All other committee members may attend remotely.
 Only the actual supervisory committee may sign the ETD Signature Page, and they must approve the dissertation unanimously.
-External member: